 To record your results with the NHS, you need to visit: www.gov.uk/report-covid19-result

 As Interim Principal, I continue to be very proud of the way in which everyone has adapted and continues to adapt in response to the ongoing global pandemic and would like to reassure you that these ongoing safety measures are in place to promote the ongoing safety and wellbeing of all learners and staff.

-I continue to remain optimistic for the gradual return to some sense of normality in the coming months, however, it is important that we all continue to follow the guidelines being provided and operate in a safe manner.
+As we all remain optimistic for the continued gradual return to normality over the coming months, it is important that we continue to follow College guidelines and operate in a safe manner.